emberjs/rfcs/text/0000-deprecate-transition-methods-of-controller-and-route.md

 methods is considered a breaking change, which makes refactorings difficult.

-Supporting different ways to do the same increases complexity without providing muh value.
+Supporting different ways to do the same increases complexity without providing much value.
 Especially if it's not only about true shortcuts.
 Supporting transitions through `RouterService` and `<LinkTo>` component *only* will reduce complexity for maintainers.